It's the most wonderful time of the year!

 7. And, whenever your mother sends you "cute" photos of chickens wearing sweaters, why not try some basic education.
 It can be done sensitively, without making your mother feel stupid.
 I know - I do it all the time.

 8. The best way to help your chickens stay toasty warm in the winter is to make sure they stay dry.
 Wet feathers can't be fluffed.
-A dry coop and somewhere to shelter in their run is much safer and more effective way of keeping chickens warm than clothing.
+A dry coop with good ventilation, and somewhere to shelter in their run, is a much safer and more effective way of keeping chickens warm than clothing.

-Nothing much is growing in garden for chickens to eat in the winter months, so it's important to look at taking over the garden's job by providing the goodies for chickens ourselves.
+Nothing much is growing in garden for chickens to eat in the winter months, so it's important to look at taking over nature's job by providing the goodies for chickens ourselves.

 A great way of doing this which is easy, inexpensive and an amazing source of nutrients is to grow our own sprouts.
 Granted, they're not my flock's first choice when it comes to yummy food, but at this time of year beggars can't be choosers, as they say!

 9. I have an article which explains in detail how to sprout seeds, and which kind are best for your flock.
 Read it, here.

 10. To ring the changes, use wheat or barley and grow the sprouts in a tray.
 Allow them to grow for between 7 and 10 days before feeding and lo - you have rich, green fodder with around 15% protein and no fat.
 Great for chickens' winter health!